How to Identify Dog Separation Anxiety — and How to Rule It Out

 A Low Tolerance for Frustration

 Another contributing factor is a low tolerance for frustration.
 Dogs who can’t self-soothe or regulate their emotions are more likely to vocalize excessively or act destructively when upset.
-These dogs benefit tremendously from structure and crate training or some form of confinement training that gradually builds emotional resilience.
+These dogs benefit tremendously from structure and crate training or some form of confinement area training that gradually builds emotional resilience.

 Abandonment Trauma